Course Overview

 To be eligible for admission, applicants must satisfy the following requirements:

-1. BE Honours, Graduate Diploma (or equivalent) with minimum Second-Class Honours Division A (H2A).
+- BE Honours, or Graduate Diploma (or equivalent) in Engineering with minimum Second-Class Honours Division A (H2A).
 OR

-2. An appropriate and relevant Master’s degree from EIT or other recognized tertiary institution.
+- An appropriate and relevant Master’s degree in Engineering from EIT or other recognised tertiary institution.
 OR

-• Relevant four-year undergraduate qualification from a recognized institution AND
+- Relevant four-year undergraduate qualification in Engineering from a recognised institution AND

 Please note: meeting the minimum admission criteria does not guarantee entry to our programs.
 Applications are assessed on a case-by-case basis.